ThereIsASmile/ThereIsASmile/README.md

 - 🔭 I’m currently working on ...
   - a collaborative project with Stacey and Rafael!
 It's called School Supplies and is an app for teachers to list school supplies for students and parents to view and check off.
-  - Little Vectors and education app for 3rd - 5th graders!
+  - Little Vectors an education app for 3rd - 5th graders!
 - 🌱 I’m currently learning ...
   - to make pixel perfect designs using css to style mobile first to desktop screen sizes!